babureddyg2308/BuildHub_Rct104/README.md

 # Project Type

-Front_End The project is mainly a front-end project with added dynamic capabilities using a mock API created by json-server.
+The project is mainly a front-end project with added dynamic capabilities using a mock API created by json-server.
 It has primarily been built using HTML, CSS, JavaScript and React  as a framework.